 Kost Castle, which was built later after 1991, is known as the best Gothic castle in the Czech Republic.
-And today you can see different parts of the castle, including the torture chamber of the this castle.
+And today, you can see different parts of the castle, including the torture chamber of this castle.
 The castle hosts a number of cultural events throughout the year, such as medieval competitions.

 Fortunately, in 1894, Vaclav Spacek decided to rebuild what was left of Kokorin Castle.
-Today you can enjoy guided tours to this castle.
+Today you can enjoy guided tours of this castle.
 These tours include hiking along the castle hills.
 Moreover, for an additional fee, you can climb the castle tower and enjoy the nature around the castle.

-Český Šternberk Castle
+Český Šternberk Castle in Český Šternberk

-This great castle, which is a large building overlooking the Sazava River and a village of the same name, is one of the the best medieval castles still in good shape in the Czech Republic.
+This great castle, which is a large building overlooking the Sazava River and a village of the same name, is one of the best medieval castles in Prague and in the Czech Republic that is still in good shape.
 Over the years, ownership of Český Šternberk Castle, built in 1241, has changed several times.
-However, today, the castle is once again in the hands of the people who owned it when it was first founded known as ‘House Sternberg’.
+However, today, the castle is once again in the hands of the people who owned it when it was first founded, known as ‘House Sternberg.’
 Moreover, if you decide to visit this castle, be sure to look for a collection of rare and unusual copper engravings that show the history of the Thirty Years’ War.